bey-dev/bey-examples/livekit-agent/README.md

 # Beyond Presence LiveKit Agent

-A minimal LiveKit avatar agent using the Beyond Presence API (Beta).
+A minimal video agent using the Beyond Presence speech-to-video integration for LiveKit.

-Your local LLM voice agent powers the conversation, while the API renders video and streams synced audio-video to the room.
+Your local LLM voice agent powers the conversation, while Beyond Presence renders and streams the video avatar directly to the room.

 ## Requirements